 Taking breaks when you’re trying to get things done may seem counterintuitive, but recent research tells us that we may be more productive after a break.

-One study even suggests that we’d be doing ourselves a disservice to focus on a single task for a prolonged period of time.
+One study even suggests that we’d be doing ourselves a disservice to focus on a single task for a prolonged period.

 But just because you’re breaking from one thing doesn’t mean you can’t be productive in another area.
 Maybe you need to take a break from work, but you can use that time to work on your exercise goals with a walk around the building.